Adrian-Guadalupe/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

 1. Describe the biggest difference between `.forEach` & `.map`.

+   Simply put, .forEach() executes a provided function once per array element, while .map() creates a new array and calls a provided function on every element in this new array.

 2. What is the difference between a function and a method?

+   A function allows us to hold some piece of code in memory until we need to execute it.
+In JavaScript, a method is a function that belongs to an object.

 3. What is closure?

+   Closure happens when a function looks outside its own scope and searches for a referenced variable in the outer scope.

 4. Describe the four rules of the 'this' keyword.

+   Rule #1: When in the global scope, the value of “this” will be the window/console Object.

+   Rule #2: Whenever a function is called by a preceding dot, the object before that dot is “this”.

+   Rule #3: Whenever a constructor function is used, “this” refers to the specific instance of the object that is created and returned by the constructor function.

+   Rule #4: Whenever JavaScript’s call or apply method is used, “this” is explicitly defined.

 5. Why do we need super() in an extended class?

+   To ensure that the extended class inherits the attributes of the parent class it is extending.

 ## Project Set up